marzig76/fulmo/README.md

 Notes
 ============
-This will set up a web UI for you locally running c-lightning node.
+This will set up a web UI for your locally running c-lightning node.
 By default, it will only be accessible through your localhost.
 If you want to access it from another computer on your network (like running it on a raspberrypi, but accessing it from your laptop), then add your IP address to the fulmo batch file before you run ./fulmo:

 ```script
 FLASK_APP=fulmo.py flask run --host=192.168.0.100